 Fast funding and more flexible approvals make asset-based loans suitable for businesses looking to invest in a significant expansion, as well as businesses unable to access more conventional loans.
-[Read related article: Small Business Financing Options Without a Traditional Bank]
+[Read related article: Alternative Financing Options Without a Bank]

 Drawbacks of asset-based lending

 The primary drawback of an asset-based loan is that you are putting an asset at stake, one which might be critical to your business's survival and success.
 Defaulting on an asset-based loan also impacts your personal and business credit.